Here you can read some poems from Joe’s books, and at the bottom of the page there are some links to external sites that feature Joe’s work.

-Joe’s work has been published in a number of online magazines, and you can read some of it here.
-These links are to external sites and will open in a new window.
+Joe’s work has been published in many online magazines, and you can read some of his poems and short stories here.
+These links are to external sites and will open in a new browser tab.

 Portugal 3, Spain 3 and The Town That Was Murdered at Celebrating Change.

 Did You Dream of Fire? at I Am Not a Silent Poet.

 Owl & Pussycat v.62 at The Poetry Village.